weavora/cody/php/index.md

 ## Properties access

-We prefer getter/setter instead of public properties.
+We prefer to use getter/setter instead of public properties.

 Examples: